For information about the FDA Egg Safety Rule for producers with 3,000-49,000 laying hens, click here.

 View our new 2013 summary of backyard flock diseases.

-The May issue of CAHFS CONNECTION is now available.
-Click here to view.
+The April issue of CAHFS CONNECTION is available.

 The California Animal Health and Food Safety (CAHFS) Laboratory System is the backbone of California's warning system that helps to protect the health of California's livestock and poultry.
 CAHFS serves the people of California by safeguarding the public health with rapid and reliable diagnoses for animal diseases affecting humans.
 CAHFS operates in partnership with the CDFA, UC Davis, California, veterinarians, and livestock and poultry producers.